unexist/blog/_drafts/logging-vs-tracing.md

 **Info**, **Warn** or **Error** (depending on their severity) and can be used to filter data or to create monitoring alarms.

-Here is an example of a simple informational log message:
+Here is an example of a message:

 ###### **Logging.java**:
 ```java